Sign in

-Free Online Books
+Free Books

 STFT of COLA Decomposition

-$\displaystyle {\tilde x}_m(n) \isdef x_m(n+mR) = \hbox{\sc Shift}_{-mR,n}(x_m)
+$\displaystyle {\tilde x}_m(n) \isdef x_m(n+mR) \eqsp \hbox{\sc Shift}_{-mR,n}(x_m)$ (9.20)

-This is summarized in Fig.8.12.
-Zero-based frames are needed because the FFT always treats its leftmost input sample as occurring at time zero.
+This is summarized in Fig.8.11.
+Zero-based frames are needed because the leftmost input sample is assigned to time zero by FFT algorithms.
 In other words, a hopping FFT effectively redefines time zero on each hop.
-Thus, a practical STFT is a sequence of FFTs of the zero-based frames $ {\tilde x}_0, {\tilde x}_1, \ldots$.
-On the other hand, papers in the literature (such as [8,10]) work with the fixed time-origin case ( $ x_0, x_1,
+Thus, a practical STFT is a sequence of FFTs of the zero-based frames $ {\tilde x}_0, {\tilde x}_1, \ldots$ .
+On the other hand, papers in the literature (such as [7,9]) work with the fixed time-origin case ( $ x_0, x_1,

-\ldots$).
+\ldots$ ).
 Since they differ only by a time shift, it is not hard to translate back and forth.

 \begin{psfrags}